SamZak123/fa21-cse110-lab4/expose/javascript/part2.md

 12. <br> a. student.name or student['name'] <br> b. student['Grad Year'] <br> c. student.greeting() <br> d. student['Favorite Teacher'].name <br> e. student['courseLoad'][0]
 13. <br> a.
 32 <br> b.
 1 <br> c.
 3 <br> d.
 3null <br> e.
 4 <br> f.
 0 <br> g.
 3undefined <br> h.
 NaN <br>
 14. <br> a. true <br> b. false <br> c. true <br> d. false <br> e. false <br> f. true <br>
+15. == does type conversion, while === does not.
+With ===, the types must be equal to be considered equal, whereas with ==, before the comparison, the types are converted to be the same type, and then equality is checked.